|

 - governance: bureaucratic

-- cities: 19th century London; 1920s New York; ancient Rome; Terry Gilliam's Brazil
+- cities: 19th century London; 1920s New York; ancient Rome; ancient Babylon; Terry Gilliam's Brazil

 - materials: steel, concrete, glass